-Your results statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2020.
+Your results statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2021.
 There are no pass or fail scores.
-You can compare your performance to other candidates who sat the LAT 2020 by finding your percentile rank on the Ogive.
+You can compare your performance to other candidates by finding your percentile rank on the Ogive.

 For security purposes, results will not be sent by email or fax, nor will details be given over the phone.
 This is to protect candidate confidentiality.